ga4gh/va-spec/schema/profiles/def/AssayVariantEffectClassificationStatement.rst

       - Description
    *  - id
       - string
-      - 1..1
+      - 0..1
-      - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
-This 'id' is unique within a given system.
-The identified entity may have a different 'id' in a different system, or may refer to an 'id' for the shared concept in another system (e.g. a CURIE).
+      - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
+This 'id' is unique within a given system, but may or may not be globally unique outside the system.
+It is used within a system to reference an object from another.
    *  - label
       - string
       - 0..1